 The separation of different groups

 You have identified the right problems: racism and the oppression of women.
 But your solutions are problematic.
-The best way to explain so that you can hear is to point out the similarity with the ideas of early nationalists like Fichte and Herder.
+The best way to explain is to point out the similarity with the ideas of early nationalists like Fichte and Herder.
 They, too, advocated the separation of different groups, because they believed that groups are inherently different from each other and cannot understand each other.

 Of course, they were not talking about "racialised" people but about nations, peoples, which they wanted to separate, to keep apart in their separate "rooms" and thus make liberation possible.
 Today's nationalists follow these lines of thought.
 They see immigrants as determined by their culture, with different habits, emotions and logic that only those who share the same culture can understand.